AJAmit17/NammaDoctor/README.md

 - [Social Media](#social-media)
 - [Contact Us](#contact-us)

+- ## Installation <a name="installation"></a>
+To run the NammaDoctor application locally, follow these steps:

+1. Clone the repository from GitHub:

+   `git clone <repository-url>`

+2. Create a virtual environment and activate it:

+   `python3 -m venv myenv`

+   `source myenv/bin/activate`

+3.Enter Project

+   `cd NammaDoctor`

+4. Install the required dependencies:

+   `pip install -r requirements.txt`

+5. Apply the database migrations:

+   `python manage.py makemigrations`

+   `python manage.py migrate`

+7. Start the development server:

+   `python manage.py runserver`

+8. Open your web browser and access the application at `http://localhost:8000`.

 ## Home Page

 The Home Page serves as the landing page for our website.
 It provides an overview of our services and features, helping users quickly understand what our platform offers.